PK-SANGAMESWAR/Travel-Tracker/README.md

 ## **Travel-Tracker** 🌍
-A web application that allows users to **track, visualize, and document** the countries they have visited on an interactive world map.
+A web application that allows users to **track,  and document** the countries they have visited on an interactive world map.